tomrndom/osf-website/src/pages/about/staff/index.md

     - name: "Helena Spease "
       title: Marketing & Community Intern
-      description: Helena is a graduate of St. Edward's University in Austin, Texas where she received her Bachelor's in degree in Business Management.
-As the Marketing and Community Intern, she assists in the creation of marketing comms, the collection of analytics, as well as provides community support around content creation.
+      description: Helena is a graduate of St. Edward's University in Austin, Texas where she received her Bachelors Degree in Business Management.
+As the Marketing and Community Intern, she assists in the creation of marketing comms, the collection of analytics, as well as community support around content creation.
 While working for the OpenInfra Foundation, she is also working to earn a degree in Computer Science.
-Outside of work and school, she is an avid camper/hike, true crime junkie, and coffee shop fiend.
+Outside of work and school, she is an avid camper/hiker, true crime junkie, and coffee shop fiend.
       picture: /img/screen-shot-2021-05-04-at-4.47.38-pm.png
     - description: Lisa Miller serves as legal counsel for the Open Infrastructure Foundation.
 Lisa focuses her practice on  providing quality legal